 - (a) The Council has established joint arrangements with the Borough Council of Worthing to exercise Non-Executive functions, and to advise the Council.
 These arrangements include the appointment of Joint Committees with the Borough Council of Worthing. - (b) The Cabinet has established joint arrangements with the Borough Council of Worthing to exercise Executive functions.
-These arrangements include the appointment of a Joint Strategic Committee with the Cabinet of the Borough Council of Worthing. - (c) The Council has established joint arrangements with Brighton & Hove City Council and other public sector partners in relation to the Greater Brighton Economic Region under the City Deal arrangements.
+These arrangements include the appointment of a Joint Strategic Committee with the Cabinet of the Borough Council of Worthing. - (c) The Council has established joint arrangements with Brighton & Hove City Council, the Borough Council of Worthing and the District Council of Lewes in relation to the Greater Brighton Economic Region under the City Deal arrangements.
 These arrangements include the appointment of a Greater Brighton Economic Board (Joint Committee). - (d) The Council may establish further joint arrangements with the one or more Local Authorities to exercise Non-Executive functions, and to advise the Council.
 These arrangements may include the appointment of Joint Committees with the other Local Authorities. - (e) The Cabinet may establish further joint arrangements with one or more other Local Authorities to exercise Executive functions.
 These arrangements may include the appointment of a Joint Committee with the other Local Authorities.